ZeusLN/zeus-docs/docs/for-users/embedded-node/faq.md

 Go to the Channels view by hitting the icon in the bottom right corner of the main view then, hit the header at the top of the Channels view to toggle between open, pending, and closed channels.
 Mutually closed channels should return to your on-chain balance once they settle on-chain.
 Force closed channels can take up to two weeks to return to your on-chain wallet.
 These channels will appear in the pending channels list until settled.

-## I'm having payments making lightning payments from ZEUS
+## I'm having payments sending lightning payments with ZEUS

 First, go to `Settings` > `Network Info` and make sure there are no zombie channels.
 Zombie channels are channels that are most likely dead but are still around, but with the embedded node sometimes we get false positives.

 If you have zombie channels, go to `Settings` -> `Embedded node` -> `Express Graph Sync` and enable the second toggle labeled `Reset express graph sync on startup`, then restart.
 Be sure to go back to `Settings` > `Network Info` and ensure your zombie channel count is now zero.

-If you don't have zombie channels and are still having issues making lightning payments, go to `Settings` -> `Embedded node` -> `Advanced` -> `Pathfinding` and press the button labeled `Reset payment routing profile`.
+If you don't have zombie channels and are still having issues sending lightning payments, go to `Settings` -> `Embedded node` -> `Advanced` -> `Pathfinding` and press the button labeled `Reset payment routing profile`.